yazz0dev/NotesAI/README.md

 # Notes & Tasks - A Modern Note-Taking and Task Management App

 **Notes & Tasks** is a powerful, privacy-focused application for capturing thoughts, organizing notes, and managing tasks.
-Built with modern web technologies and AI assistance, it provides an intuitive interface for personal productivity and knowledge management.
+Built with modern web technologies, Bootstrap 5.3.2 for responsive design, and AI assistance, it provides an intuitive interface for personal productivity and knowledge management.

 This application leverages modern web APIs to provide intelligent features: